microsoft/terraform-provider-azuredevops/website/docs/d/serviceendpoint_jfrog_xray_v2.html.markdown

 In addition to the Arguments list above - the following Attributes are exported:

-* `authorization` - Specifies the Authorization Scheme Map.
+* `url` - The URL of the Artifactory server to connect with.
 * `description` - Specifies the description of the Service Endpoint.